 - Three letters of reference - preferably at least one letter should be from a person familiar with the U.S. university system of education.
 Letters should carefully evaluate student's professional qualities and probability of success in further studies.
 Ability to communicate in English in the technical language of sciences should be assessed.

 - TOEFL (Test of English as a foreign language) results.
-The minimum score set by the Graduate College is 550 (paper-based test), 213 (computer-based test), 79 (internet-based test).
+The minimum score set by the Graduate College is 550 (paper-based test), 213 (computer-based test), 79 (internet-based test) (see English Proficiency Requirement for Admission).
 The department will occasionally accept students with these scores, although we feel that a score of 610 (paper-based test), 253 (computer-based test), or 102 (internet-based test) gives a better indication of adequate ability in English.
 (See notes below on proficiency in English.)
-Students who have attended an English speaking institution for at least two years are exempt from this requirement.

 - Statement from the sponsoring agency that financial and other support will be provided for a term sufficient to complete a M.S. or Ph.D. degree program (see notes below and length of program).
 Also, if a contractual agreement with the student has been made, it should be so stated and described.